CliMT/climt/docs/interaction.rst

    radiation = climt.GrayLongwaveRadiation()
    simple_physics = climt.SimplePhysics()

-We need to tell CliMT what the model dimensions are.
+We need to tell climt what the model dimensions are.
 This is done by the :code:`get_grid` function.
 This function takes three arguments which are the number of grid points in the three directions, and provides a state dictionary containing the definition of a grid.

-Passing this grid state dictionary onto :code:`get_default_state` makes CliMT aware of the dimensions required by the model:
+Passing this grid state dictionary onto :code:`get_default_state` makes climt aware of the dimensions required by the model:

 .. ipython:: python